roshanjha-dev/roshanjha-dev.github.io/_posts/2025-05-13-windows-on-digitalocean-droplet.md

 ## Part 2: Prepare Windows Image

 ### 7. Create a Virtual Disk
-Open the terminal and SSH to your droplet (VM1) as done in Step 2.
+Open the terminal and SSH to your droplet (VM1) as done in Part 1 (Step 2).
 Run the below commands and create a virtual disk of the required size.
 This disk size will be the System Directory (Local Disk C) for installing Windows.
 You can give the required size as per the requirements for your preferred Windows you want to install.
 In my case I am installing Windows 10 Pro, where `80 GB` is good enough to install it.
+Later on, the extra storage remaining out of 120 GB can be used for creating new disk from the installed Windows in further steps.

 ```bash
 $ cd Downloads